-Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees and the long-term portion of Certificates of Participation debt, net pension liability, pension liability and OPEB liability.
+Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees and the long-term portion of Certificates of Participation debt, net pension liability and OPEB liability.

-Non-current liabilities decreased \$4.6 million due to a change in how the State Board Retirement Plan is reported.
-Previously, this had fallen under GASB 73 guidance and total pension liability was reported.
-Due to the adoption of Washington House Bill 1661, this retirement plan is now being reported under GASB 68; pension liability is now netted with pension assets.
-Net pension liability under GASB 68 decreased \$3 million, while OPEB liability under GASB 75 decreased by \$1.3 million.
-Other changes to non-current liabilities include a reduction to the principal amount outstanding on Certificates of Participation, which declined by \$445,000 during FY 2021 due to normally scheduled annual debt service payments, and an increase to long-term compensated absences of \$45,008.
+Non-current liabilities decreased \$2.4 million and is primarily the result of a decrease in net pension liability of \$1.6 million.
+Other changes to non-current liabilities include a reduction to the principal amount outstanding on Certificates of Participation, which declined by \$465,000 during FY 2022 due to normally scheduled annual debt service payments, and a decrease to long-term compensated absences of \$568,495.